kube-burner/kube-burner/README.md

         targetPort: 8080
 ```

-The following code snippet constains an example of a k8s service using these variables:
+The following code snippet shows an example of a k8s service using these variables:

 ```yaml